April Fool's Day through the centuries

 Twice the guards were alerted by a townswoman that the “duke and duchess are escaping across the river” and twice they ignored the warning because they thought it was an April Fool.
 The river Meurthe was their means of escape and the people of Lorraine prefer to call the day April Fish as a result.

-It seemed only appropriate then that Napoleon should marry the said duke’s descendant Marie-Louise of Austria on April Fool’s Day in 1810.
+It seemed only appropriate then that Napoleon Bonaparte should marry the said duke’s descendant, Marie-Louise of Austria, on April Fool’s Day in 1810.

 Edgar Wallace, the creator of King Kong, was born on April Fool’s Day in 1875.
-Perhaps only a writer born on this day could come up with the character, the Squeaker, who kills with a blow pipe filled with snake venom crystals.
+Perhaps only a writer born on this day could come up with the character known as The Squeaker, who kills with a blow pipe filled with snake venom crystals.

 Also born on April Fool’s Day in 1883 was the terrifying actor, Lon Chaney Senior, the only actor who had the distinction of playing both the Hunchback of Notre Dame and the Phantom of the Opera.
 A master of disguise, he insisted in his will that his grave should go unmarked.

-April Fool’s Day loses its appeal during times of war or crisis while tragedy has often cured people of marking it forever.
-So it was with one old man from over a century ago who reminisced about a cruel trick he played in his youth.
+April Fool’s Day loses its appeal during times of war or crisis while tragedy has often cured people of celebrating it.
+So it was with one old man from over a century ago who reminisced about a cruel April Fool trick he had played in his youth.

-A man in his village was well known for turning up each day at the train station in the vain hope that his long-lost son might be on the next train.
-The boy and his pals thought it would be fun to write him a letter pretending to be his son, announcing that he was homeward bound on the next day’s train.
+A man in his village was well known for turning up each day at the train station in the vain hope that his long-lost son might just happen to be on the next train.
+The boy thought it would be fun to write him a letter pretending to be his son, announcing that he was homeward bound on the next day’s train.